dashaw/mle_prep/coding/neetcode_150/README.md

 * longest-substring-without-repeating-characters (medium): great problem, usage of hash to reduce duplicated computing
 * longest-repeating-character-replacement (medium): window, efficiency
 * permutation-in-string (medium): window, hashmap
+* frequency-of-the-most-frequent-element (medium): this appears to be a basic sliding window problem with constraints, but there are subtle steps needed to meet time constaints which I do not think anyone would get in an actual interview

 ##### Stack
 * *generate-parentheses (medium): backtracking, recursion, dfs